Travel to Colditz

 Coming from outside of Germany, travelers can fly into the Leipzig-Halle airport or fly into Berlin and travel by train to Leipzig (about a 1 hour ride on the fast ICE trains, leaving Berlin about every hour).
 Leipzig is the closest major city to Colditz.

-You can take the train from Leipzig-Halle airport to the Leipzig main train station (Hauptbahnhof), where you catch another train to get to Colditz.
 The trip from the Leipzig airport to Colditz takes about two hours and involves taking two trains and a bus, (or a train and one bus weekdays) but it's not difficult (see details below).

 Flying from the UK: